 Follow these instructions to fold your T-shirts like Marie Kondo:

-- First of all, start by laying out the T-shirt sideways on the bed or surface.
+- First, start by laying the T-shirt sideways on the bed or surface.

 - Then, divide the T-shirt lengthwise into three equal sections with imaginary lines.
 You’ll fold the T-shirt along these lines for an accurate and neat result.